HKSSY/COMP3335_GP13/wordpresssecurity/improve_system_security/step2.md

-After starting the container, let's connect to the WordPress service and install the WooCommerce plugin which is a customizable, open-source eCommerce platform built on WordPress.
+After starting the container, let's connect to the WordPress service and install the Wordfence plugin which is a endpoint firewall and malware scanner.

 ## Connect to WordPress Service